emoon/minifb/README.md

 cmake .. -DUSE_METAL_API=ON
 ```

-or if you don't want to use Metal API:
+Or, if you don't want to use the Metal API:

 ```sh
 mkdir build